InnocentGameDev/pokerogue/MEs-Roadmap-Documentation.md

   - ES localisation 🛠️

-# 🧬 Deep dive into MEs and what has done so far
+# 🧬 Deep dive into Events and what has been done so far

-Mysterious Encounters aim to be an addition to PokeRogue that will fundamentally shift the way PokéRogue feels.
-It looks to improve the bet of the game into the RogueLite genre without touching the core gameplay loop of Pokémon battles/collection that we know and love already in this game.
+Events (referred to as 'Mysterious Encounters, MEs' in the code) aim to be an addition to PokeRogue that will fundamentally shift the way PokéRogue feels.
+It looks to improve the bet of the game into the RogueLike genre without touching the core gameplay loop of Pokémon battles/collection that we know and love already in this game.
 Below there are some specifications that clarify what's being worked on for ease of access for the devs, balance team, artists and others who may be interested.
 Beware of spoilers!

-## A Mysterious Encounter __**always has**__:
+## An Event __**always has**__:
   ### #️⃣ A wave index where they're happening -- each ME takes up a whole wave (means you miss a combat!).

   ### 💬 Dialogue: